Coded Caching with Shared Caches and Private Caches: Networks with User-to-Helper Cache Association Unknown at the Placement Phase

 \subsection{Converse}

-In this subsection, we show that our delivery scheme is optimal under the placement policy described in Section~\ref{subsec:placem}.
+In this subsection, we show that for any $\frac{M_s}{N} \leq f \leq 1-\frac{M_p}{N}$, our delivery scheme is optimal under the placement policy described in the proof of Theorem~\ref{thm1}.
 The converse is derived using index coding techniques.
 Before proving the optimality, we take a detour into the index coding problem, and see its relation to the coded caching problem.